rearc-data/fred-light-weight-vehicle-sales/dataset-description.md

-This release contains information on sales of lightweight vehicles in the the United States, which include passenger cars and lightweight trucks(<8500 lbs).
+This release contains information on sales of lightweight vehicles in the the United States, which include passenger cars and lightweight trucks under 8,500 lbs.